ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 ## Number of decimals

-By default WooCommerce is configured to show prices with zero decimals, for certain technical reasons this can occasionally cause rounding errors so we strongly recommend that you change this setting so to two decimals.
+In some platforms WooCommerce is configured to show prices with zero decimals.
+For certain technical reasons this can occasionally cause rounding errors, so we **strongly recommend that you change this setting so to two decimals**.

 This setting can be changed by going to `WooCommerce` → `Settings`  → `General`  and scrolling to the `Currency options`  section.
 It's called